s-0-p-h-i-a/Fitness_Tracker/README.md

 - `README.md`: this file

-- `devlogs: cleaned-up version-specific development logs
+- Devlogs: cleaned-up version-specific development logs

 Each `.cc` file begins with an in-code documentation block derived from raw notes.